 Are you trying to quit coffee?
 Drink tea instead.
 By replacing coffee with tea, coffee drinkers get the best morning pick-me-up without the crazy caffeine jitters and subsequent crashes.

 Many coffee drinkers become fatigued by the extreme caffeine highs followed by the inevitable crash.
 This gets tiresome, and eventually, quitting coffee becomes the only answer.
 Switching from coffee to tea is easy once you know where to start.

 This review will help you find the best tea to replace coffee.
 Here's how to do it.

 I finally quit my morning coffee routine after I had enough of the ups and downs of coffee and went back to drinking tea.
-I really do prefer tea but will still drink coffee on occasion.

 Know Your Coffee Flavor Profile